bruce-mig/gorillamux-postgres-webserver/README.md

 # gorillamux-postgres-webserver

-This is a stocks API using Postgres database with Golang. it implements gorillamux, lib/pq and database/sql packages.
+This is a stocks API using Postgres database with Golang.
+It implements gorillamux, lib/pq and database/sql packages.

 ### Step 1

-To begin fork project using http or ssh.
+To begin, clone the project using http or ssh.
 Create a new Postgres database and begin Postgres service.

 ### Step 2